LucianoLaratelli/laratel.li/resources/cv.md

 ### Computer Languages

-I'm most familiar with Clojure(Script), Python, and Bash.

-I'm comfortable with SQL, TypeScript, C, and Swift.
+I've worked professionally with SQL, TypeScript, Swift, Objective-C, Scala, and Clojure(Script).

-I have significant exposure to C++, Objective-C, and Scala, but they aren't my favorites.
+I used C, C++, Python, and Bash when I in graduate school and when I was doing computational chemistry research.

 I can hack around in HTML and CSS, but not professionally.
 I also have a good bit of LaTeX experience due to my stint in academia.